abhisek/container-image-scanner-api/README.md

 ## Docker in Docker

-The application uses `docker:dind` (Docker in Docker) for pulling image and scanning with external tools (currently only [Trivy](https://github.com/aquasecurity/trivy)).
+The application uses `docker:dind` (Docker in Docker) for pulling image and scanning with external tools (currently only [Trivy](https://github.com/aquasecurity/trivy) and [Dockle](https://github.com/goodwithtech/dockle)).
 This model is to ensure we can run this safely in [Kubernetes](https://kubernetes.io/) and avoid any dependency or clutter in host system.

-Two containers are used to deliver the service:
+Three containers are used to deliver the service:

 1. Docker in Docker (DIND) container
 2. API Server (This app) container
+3. Redis (For data structure persistence)

 `/var/run` is shared between the two containers to allow `API Server` access to `DIND` through unix socket in `/var/run/docker.sock`